Ebanflo42/Persistence/README.md

 3) Implement construction of the alpha-complex (sub-complex of the Delaunay triangulation where the vertices of every simplex are within a certain distance).

-General:

-1) Update documentation for `Filtration.hs` once more changes have been finalized.

-2) A more consistent, well-motivated, and concise philosophy for parallelism needs to be implemented.

 See each of the files for an overview of its inner-workings.